The 14 Best Aero Helmets for Road Cycling (Save Precious Watts) [2023]

 What is the WaveCel downside?

 Similar to MIPS, WaveCel also adds around 1.76oz.
 (50g) to the helmet’s weight.
 Furthermore, WaveCel technology is used on Bontrager’s helmets only.
 Its use by other manufacturers has not been allowed yet.
-WaveCel helmets are also more expensive than helmets with MIPS or SPIN.
+WaveCel helmets are also more expensive than helmets with MIPS.

 TIP: Learn more about bike helmets in my how to choose a bike helmet article.